nsnw/abpower/README.md

 ## Background

-During the summer of 2020 (yes, _that_ summer) I built a website named **ABPower** that gathered and displayed data from AESO.
+During the summer of 2020 (yes, _that_ summer) I built a website named the **Alberta Power Dashboard** that gathered and displayed data from AESO.
 It was fairly buggy and eventually I stopped maintaining it.

 This is an attempt to write a more robust parser than the original, with the possibility of bringing the website back at some point in the future - or at least providing a parser someone else can use.